minos-computing/minos-computing.github.io/tutorials/ppopp21/nvdla/Readme.md

 ```

 ## Create Qemu configs and Launch NVDLA emulators
-We have provided a script "run_nvdla_emulator.sh" that handles correctly setting QEMU configs, starting the images, initializing the NVDLA device driver, and starting the net attached server.
+We have provided a script 'run_nvdla_emulator.sh' that handles correctly setting QEMU configs, starting the images, initializing the NVDLA device driver, and starting the net attached server.
 Please see the tutorial slides for further details.
 This script takes an option argument specifying the number of virtual NVDLAs to launch, for the tutorial we will use 2.
 ```